lexorus/giphy-search/PROJECT_OVERVIEW.md

 ## How to test

-If you will reach the maximum number of request to the `Giphy API`, you can switch to `OfflineFakeGifRepository` in `GifSearchFlow.swift:9`.
+By default, the `OfflineFakeGifRepository` is used as the API mock.
 The fake repository will mimic the behaviour of the real one, but will operate will only two mocked GIFs.
+If you want to use the project against the real Giphy API, you need to specify your API key instead of `your_giphy_api_token` and uncomment the necessary line in `GifSearchFlow.swift:10`.

 `Simulator:` You should be able to just run the application on the simulator with no problems.